Federated Visualization: A Privacy-preserving Strategy for Aggregated Visual Query: Visual Interface

 In general, the way of creating a histogram can be applied to generating other chart types, such as line chart, pie chart, violin plot, area chart, and radar chart.

 \textbf{Heatmap}.
-The heatmap in \autoref{fig:teaser} consists of 15960 (190$\times$84) grids divided by uniform longitude and latitude.
+The heatmap in Figure~\ref{fig:teaser} consists of 15960 (190$\times$84) grids divided by uniform longitude and latitude.
 Each grid cell has its index and value.
 The accumulated density in each grid cell is encoded by hue, which represents the number of records in the corresponding geographic area.
 On each client, a heatmap is calculated by local data.
 Those heatmaps, reflecting the distributions of dataset on each client, have the same cell index.
 Our goal is to get an overall heatmap which reflects the distribution of all clients' dataset without leaking privacy.

-Similar but more complex, to create an ODMap (Origin-Destination flow map), the local data is partitioned according to the latitude and longitude of the map.
+Similarly, to create an ODMap (Origin-Destination flow map), the local data is partitioned according to the latitude and longitude of the map.
 In each resultant part, the partition is performed along the latitude and longitude of the destinations.
 Then, the traffic flow from the origins to the destinations is computed, resulting in a four-dimensional division.
 When the division is relatively dense, the \textit{predictive-based} scheme is more time-consuming than the \textit{query-based} one, because considerable visual feature values need to be trained.

 \textbf{Sankey diagram}.
 Sankey diagrams are a specific type of node-link diagrams.
 Several entities are represented by rectangles or text, and their links are represented with arrows or arcs whose widths are proportional to their flow quantities.
 To create a sankey diagram, flow quantities from different clients should be integrated without merging data.
 To solve this issue, each client defines data statistics rules according to the visual analysis task, divides and counts the local data according to the rules.
 For example, when analyzing population migration between different countries, each client divides and counts \textit{in} and \textit{out} fields based on different countries.
 These processed data are then encrypted and merged for final visualization.